Spotlight on She Leads OHIO Alumnae

 The following are required components of She Leads OHIO, and will also be marked on advertising with the She Leads OHIO logo:

-- Start Smart, an AAUW licensed two-hour workshop assists participants in initial salary negotiation, and is offered regularly through the Women's Center with the support of the Career and Leadership Development Center and the Graduate College.
+- Start Smart, an AAUW licensed two-hour workshop assists participants in initial salary negotiation, and is offered regularly through the Women's Center with the support of the Career Network and the Graduate College.

 - Stay out of your own way: How gender stereotypes threaten our success (Introductory) OR Lifting Women Up: Cultivating Influence to Achieve Your Goals (Intermediate).
 Stay Out of Your Own Way is a one-hour workshop that will help participants examine the language that they use to communicate their confidence level.
 We will highlight the ways in which women have traditionally been socialized to undersell their skills, and develop new ways of speaking about ourselves.
 Lifting Women Up is a 1.5 hour workshop that will help participants articulate the internal and external barriers, including sexism and other intersecting forms of oppression, that hold us back from achieving our goals.
 We'll develop strategies to enable us to identify our personal board of directors, cultivate allies, and develop influence.